Too often, advice for older workers is perky Pollyannism. The following may be more helpful:

 The biggest expense is housing.
 Should you take a roommate or move to less tony digs?
 Don’t just look at ads.
 The best deals rarely get to the open market.
 So ask everyone in your network if they know of someone who might want to rent a nice place to you at a good rent.

 Many people 50+ have kids in or about to enter college.
 So, another potent way to cut expenses is to recognize that your kids will likely not do worse and perhaps do better at a low-cost state university or starting out at a low-cost community college and living at home.
-Yes, we live in a designer-label society, in which a brand-name on the diploma opens additional doors, but the cost and increased pressure and theory, rather than practically oriented instruction at universities, for many students, makes universities inferior to no-name colleges, which tend to be more student- than research-centered.
-Plenty of graduates of no-name colleges do just fine.
+Yes, we live in a designer-label society, in which a brand-name on the diploma opens additional doors, but the cost and increased pressure and theory-centric instruction at prestigious universities, for many students, makes them inferior to no-name colleges, which tend to be more practical and student- rather than than research-centered.
+Plenty of graduates of no-name colleges do fine.

 When being honest with themselves, those clients acknowledge that they were “done,” ready to step back or leave the work force.
 Taking easier work enabled them to go out with wins rather than skulking away with poor performance, like the former all-star baseball player who’d rather hit a feeble .200 than retire.